SvenTiigi/SwiftKit/Template/README.md

 ]
 ```

+Alternatively navigate to your Xcode project, select `Swift Packages` and click the `+` icon to search for `KITPROJECT`.

 ### Manually

 If you prefer not to use any of the aforementioned dependency managers, you can integrate KITPROJECT into your project manually.
 Simply drag the `Sources` Folder into your Xcode project.